-As indicated on the Preliminary Site Plan in Exhibit A, lighting for off-street parking and vehicle use areas is planned to be provided with wall pack fixtures that will prevent light from shining onto adjacent residentially zoned property.
+As indicated on the Preliminary Site Plan in Exhibit A, lighting for off-street parking and vehicle use areas is planned to be provided with wall mounted lighting fixtures that will include shielding to prevent light from shining onto adjacent residentially zoned property.
 This standard is met.